Skatteetaten/vagrant-hashistack-template/GETTING_STARTED/README.md

 # Getting started
-Here you can find getting started guids for modules and the vagrant box.
+Here you can find getting started guides for modules and the vagrant box.
 To get started see the following READMEs:
 - [getting_started_modules.md](getting_started_modules.md)
 - [getting_started_vagrantbox.md](getting_started_vagrantbox.md)